All Posts

 Northern Territory school year levels guide

 Start with Australian School Year Levels by State if you want the national view first.
-Use Australian School Levels & Ages if you are mostly checking age and likely placement.
+Use Australian School Levels & Ages if you are mostly checking age and likely year level.

 The first school year parents need to understand in the NT is Transition.